 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 As the digital revolution continues, the ideal CIO is one that possesses both technical knowledge and business acumen to help drive their company’s digital transformation initiative forward.
-One popular trend has CIOs leading digital transformation efforts shouldering additional responsibilities that a chief digital officer would usually undertake.
-In an interview at the recent MIT Sloan CIO Symposium, Naufal Khan, senior partner at McKinsey & Company, explained the growing popularity of the CIO-CDO dual role.
+One popular trend has CIOs shouldering the additional responsibilities that a chief digital officer would usually undertake.
+In an interview at the MIT Sloan CIO Symposium, Naufal Khan, senior partner at McKinsey & Company, explained the growing popularity of the CIO-CDO dual role.

 In this Q&A, Khan discussed why having IT leaders in the dual CIO-CDO role works better than the chief information officer and chief digital officer working in silos.
 He also explained the reasoning behind creating the CDO role and the influence it had on CIOs.

 Editor’s note: The following interview has been edited for clarity and length.

 There are CIOs who are undertaking the CIO-CDO dual role.
 Are you seeing more of that duality within the CIO role?

 Naufal Khan: We are seeing more of that duality, and I think it’s the right thing.
 It started where you had a chief digital officer, you have a chief information officer, and they were peers.
 But companies realized over the last few years that this model wasn’t working very well.
 You can see that over the last three, four years where companies are trying to combine them and have a single technology leader.
 It’s the right move, which is going to take things in the right direction.